henriqueambrosano/henriqueambrosano/README.md

 # Welcome to my github! 👋

 ## About me :mortar_board:
-I am 26 years old, currently I am student at Trybe (I started in Feb 2022), which is a programming school that trains Full-Stack developers, my graduation forecast is in february 2023.
+I am 26 years old, I've just graduated at Trybe, which is a programming school that trains Full-Stack developers here in Brazil.
 I am passionate about learning and also about teaching

-- 🔭 I’m currently working on ...
-IEBT digital as a junior front-end developer
+- 🔭 I’m currently looking for job
 - 👯 I’m looking to collaborate on ...
 Any project
-- 🧠  I'm learning Vuejs, SQL and TypeScript
+- 🧠  I'm learning Vuejs, Python and TypeScript
 - 🌍  I'm based in Minas Gerais - Brazil
 - 🖥️  See my portfolio at [My Portfolio](https://henriqueambrosano.vercel.app)
 - ✉️  You can contact me at [henriqueambrosano@hotmail.com](mailto:henriqueambrosano@hotmail.com)